szuwgh/tars/README.md

 # gulo
-A general-purpose programming language that is especially suited to numeric computation, scientific computing
+A general-purpose programming language that is especially suited to machine learning, numeric computation, scientific computing